nasa/fprime/docs/UsersGuide/best/hub-pattern.md

 > Configure the Command Splitter by calling `cmdSplitter.configure(0x10000);` in Node A's topology.cpp

-`Port In` and `Port Out` are arrays of serial ports that should be parallel to eachother across hubs.
+`Port In` and `Port Out` are arrays of serial ports that should be parallel to each other across hubs.
 A connection to Hub A's `Port In` index 0 will be routed to Hub B's `Port Out` index 0.
 In this example, the Command Splitter in Node A is connected to the Command Dispatcher in Node B through the hub port arrays.
 Data flow from Node B to A work in the same way, such that Hub B's `Port In` will be parallel to Hub A's `Port Out`.

 To receive telemetry from Node B through the Ground Interface from Node A, Telemetry and Event Connections can be defined through the pattern graph specifiers.
-The hub replaces `Svc::ActiveLogger` and `Svc::TlmChan` in the pattern graph specifiers of Node B, which would reroute all events and logs to the hub and to the ActiveLoger and TlmChan of Node A. Events and Telemetry have a dedicated `Port In` the hub, which are connected to Node A's Event Logger and Tlm Send through the Log Send and Tlm Send port of the hub.
+The hub replaces `Svc::ActiveLogger` and `Svc::TlmChan` in the pattern graph specifiers of Node B, which would reroute all events and logs to the hub and to the ActiveLogger and TlmChan of Node A. Events and Telemetry have a dedicated `Port In` the hub, which are connected to Node A's Event Logger and Tlm Send through the Log Send and Tlm Send port of the hub.

 ```shell